|

 Vestibulitis?

-Burning, stinging, irritation, or raw sensation within the
+* Burning, stinging, irritation, or raw sensation within the vestibular area.

 * Vestibular redness